Using Mulch or Decorative rock in Nanaimo, BC

 The downside to soil is that it tends to dry out faster as well as form a crust which will need to be turned over regularly.
 It also allows weeds to manifest quite quickly, and once they get going, it can be quite a chore to stay on top of.
 Although turning over with a Dutch hoe or a rake is quite quick and painless.
 Personally I find soil around shrubs as a finish to be the least appealing.

 These days, there are a lot of types to choose from, Cedar Nuggets to very fine Mulch.
-It really depends on your preference and what end vision you have for your landscape.
-It can be a great benefit to your gardening areas, if youre not looking to work them regularly, but prefer to dig in your flowers and then sit back and enjoy them.
+It really depends on your preference and what end vision you have for your property.
+It can be a great benefit to your gardening areas, if youre not looking to work them regularly, but prefer to dig in your perennials and then sit back and enjoy them.

 Whilst Mulch is a fantastic overall look to finishing areas, I have found you also have to take watering into consideration.
 When dry tends to move around when its windy, Large nuggets, not so much, but the Finer type will travel when theres abit of a breeze.
 To prevent this problem, I have found its best to water from above ie hose, irrigation sprays etc. If you have soaker hoses or drip, then it is going to be migrating onto walkways, lawn etc, mainly because the it mostly stays dry.
 It may be better to consider using decorative rock for this type of watering application.